Princekelsey/vatNumberChecker/README.md

-This project is a VAT Number Checker Web Application.
+This project is a VAT Number Checker Web Application built with Reactjs.
 It allows the user to input a VAT Number, and it checks the validity of the VAT number and returns the details of the VAT number if the VAT Number is valid.

 Access the App through https://vatnumber-checker.herokuapp.com/